-- (1) The Chief Executive is to establish either: - (a) a Medical Staff Council and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)), in the case of a Speciality Health Network; or - (b) a Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)), in the case of a Local Health District. - (2) Medical Staff Councils are to be composed of: - (a) all visiting practitioners, staff specialists, career medical officers and dentists appointed to the organisation or the hospital or hospitals the Council represents; and - (b) staff specialist pathologists appointed by NSW Health Pathology whose principal area of work is in the organisation or the hospital or hospitals the Council represents.
+(1) The Chief Executive is to establish either:

-Explanatory Note: Clause (2)(b) clarifies that staff specialist pathologists appointed to NSW Health Pathology) can participate in the Medical Staff Council associated with the facility where they undertake most of their work.
+- (a) a Medical Staff Council and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)) in the case of a Specialty Health Network or - (b) a Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with clause 24(5)), in the case of a Local Health District. - (2) Medical Staff Councils are to be composed of: - (a) all visiting practitioners, staff specialists, career medical officers and dentists appointed to the organisation or the hospital or hospitals the Council represents - (b) staff specialist pathologists appointed by NSW Health Pathology whose principal area of work is in the organisation or the hospital or hospitals the Council represents.

-(3) Sufficient medical staff councils should be established to ensure that all visiting practitioners, staff specialists, career medical officers and dentists of the local health district are members.
+Explanatory Note: Clause (2)(b) clarifies that staff specialist pathologists appointed to NSW Health Pathology can participate in the Medical Staff Council associated with the facility where they undertake most of their work.

-Explanatory Note: For medical staff councils with 5 members or less refer to the special provisions under clause 32.
+(3) Sufficient Medical Staff Councils should be established to ensure that all visiting practitioners, staff specialists, career medical officers and dentists of the Local Health District are members.

-- (4) The Mental Health Medical Staff Council is to be comprised of all psychiatrists and career medical officers working within mental health services appointed to the organisation, including psychiatrists working in community health services. - (5) The Chief Executive may establish an alternative mechanism for engagement with the mental health medical workforce, instead of a Mental Health Medical Staff Council, if the arrangement has been approved by the Health Secretary, following the advice of the Medical Services Committee.
+Explanatory Note: For Medical Staff Councils with five members or less refer to the special provisions under clause 32.

-(6) The alternative mechanism referred to in subclause (5) must address the procedural matters that are covered in clauses 27 - 31 of these By-laws.
+- (4) The Mental Health Medical Staff Council is to be comprised of all psychiatrists and career medical officers working within mental health services appointed to the organisation, including psychiatrists working in community health settings. - (5) The Chief Executive may establish an alternative mechanism for engagement with the mental health medical workforce, instead of a Mental Health Medical Staff Council, if the arrangement has been approved by the Health Secretary, following the advice of the Medical Services Committee. - (6) The alternative mechanism referred to in subclause (5) must address the procedural matters that are covered in clauses 27-31 of these By-laws.